 A Brief History Of The City Of Aalborg, Denmark During The Viking Era

-The city of Aalborg developed in an incipient phase from a small 9th century trading settlement established on its present-day eastern area during the Viking Age (known in Danish as ‘vikingtid’).
-To this day, the burial mounds situated at Lindholm Høje (the Lindholm Hills) in the northern part of the city (on Vendsyssel specifically, also close to Nørresundby) reflect a bivalent Bronze Age and Viking Age heritage dating back to at least a millennium.
+The city of Aalborg gradually developed from what once was a noteworthy Viking Age trading settlement established on its present-day eastern side.
+To this day, the burial mounds from Lindholm Høje (the Lindholm Hills) in the northern part of the city (close to Nørresundby, the neighbouring northern satellite town of Aalborg) reflect a dual Bronze Age/Viking Age historical heritage which dates back to at least a millennium in time.

-The graves that are to be found on the site of Lindholm Høje are shaped in the form of stone ships, which was a common burial type found across most of Scandinavia throughout the Viking era.
-To this day, the artefacts unearthed from Lindholm Høje were transferred to the Lindholm Høje Museet, North Jutland’s historical centre.
+The graves which can be seen on the site of Lindholm Høje are shaped in the form of stone ships, a common Viking era burial type that was eventually found and examined by archaeologists in other areas of Scandinavia as well.
+Nowadays, the artifacts unearthed at Lindholm Høje are exhibited at the Lindholm Høje Museet, North Jutland’s historical centre.

-Aalborg was firstly mentioned on some minted coins as ‘Alabu’ during the reign of King Cnut I of Denmark (Hardeknud), that is in the mid 11th century.
-In the works of the German chronicler Adam of Bremen, the city was called ‘Alaburg’ and was described as a pivotal haven for vessels sailing to early medieval Norway.
+Aalborg was firstly mentioned as ‘Alabu’ on a handful of minted coins at some point during the reign of King Cnut I of Denmark (Hardeknud), that is in the mid 11th century.
+In the works of medieval German chronicler Adam of Bremen, the city was called ‘Alaburg’ and was described as a strategic dockyard for vessels sailing from and to early medieval Norway.

-After the end of the Viking Age, Aalborg gradually enlarged itself and became one of the most thriving trading communities in High Medieval Denmark, enjoying commerce-related growth from entering in contact with the Hanseatic League.
+After the end of the Viking Age, Aalborg subsequently enlarged itself and became one of the most thriving trading communities in high medieval Denmark, enjoying further commercial growth by entering in contact with the cities of the Hanseatic League.

 Documentation sources and external links: